What is ResView?

 Interfacing with ResilientDB

 ResView offers both ways to interact with the ResilientDB architecture, as well as ways to visualize what is occurring in ResilientDB.
 Users are able to interact with ResilientDB through the application using the transaction forms and “make a replica faulty” buttons.
-Within the transaction forms, users select whether they want to perform a SET or GET transaction and input the data fields accordingly, key & value or just key.
+Within the transaction forms, users input the data fields for the transaction they wish to send and press either set or get.
 Once this transaction is confirmed, it is sent via Axios to the sdk, which verifies the transaction and forwards it to the ReslientDB backend, where it is then processed and executed.

 Figure 2.
 Image of the Transaction Form.